Adella Kean Zametkin

-Adella Kean Zametkin (born Adella Emanuelovna Khean; October 12, 1863 – May 19, 1931) was a Russian-born Jewish-American writer and activist.
+Adella Kean Zametkin (born Adella Emanuelovna Khean; October 12, 1863 – May 19, 1931) was an American writer and activist.

 Life

-Zametkin was born on October 12, 1863 in Mohyliv-Podilskyi, Tsarist Russia as Adella Emanuelovna Khean.
+Zametkin was born on October 12, 1863, in Mohyliv-Podilskyi, Russian Empire, in modern-day Ukraine, as Adella Emanuelovna Khean.
 Her parents were saloon-keepers.

-Zametkin was given private lessons from a tutor at an early age, and as a young woman was a tutor herself to poor girls.
+Adella Kean was given private lessons from a tutor at an early age, and as a young woman was a tutor herself to poor girls.
 She immigrated to America in 1888 and quickly gravitated towards the socialist movement.
 She participated in the Socialist Labor Party, lectured in women's groups, and contributed to leading socialist publications.
 She helped found The Forward in 1897 and worked as its cashier.
 She wrote and lectured on women's issues like nutrition, hygiene, birth control, and child education.
-She focused on aiding Americanizing poor Jews in the Lower East Side, and was credited with organizing several women's organizations.
+She focused on aiding Americanizing poor Jews on the Lower East Side, and was credited with organizing several women's organizations.

+She married Mikhail Zametkin whom she met while he was agitating for the Socialist Labor Party.